Before reading this, please bear

 Again, there is nothing to report.
 I am still as fit and mobile as I was two years ago.
 I still suffer from periods of increased activity, but I have no new symptoms.
 The largest period of activity predictably followed the dose of swine flu I mentioned above.
 I have always suffered from more symptoms a few weeks after a viral infection, but not to the extent that it could be classified as any form of relapse.
 I'm still able to continue my aikido training and teaching, much as before.
 Age is taking its toll, but I can't say that the MS is making the ageing process demonstrably worse.

-I was diagnosed with MS almost 10 years ago, and had my first dose of Campath (or Lemtrada) 8 years ago.
 My MS means I suffer from some stiff back muscles, some annoying mood swings, tiredness and sensory disturbance, but I still feel I'm extremely lucky.
 I'm not as able as I was, but not all of that is MS related.
 I'm getting older as well.
 I will have to give serious thought to a new MRI scan, but first I will have to overcome my irrational fear of small spaces.

 Thank you for reading this, and good luck in your fight with MS.